 Meurthe-et-Moselle , located in the Grand Est region, is a department rich in industrial and military history.
-For urban exploration enthusiasts, or urbex , this region offers many fascinating abandoned sites.
+For urban exploration enthusiasts, or urbex , this region offers numerous fascinating abandoned sites.
 This article presents five must-see urbex sites in Meurthe-et-Moselle, each offering a unique and captivating experience.

-1: The Alstom Factory in Nancy
+1: The Alstom factory in Nancy

 Site Features